Azure/bicep-types-az/generated/sql/microsoft.sql/2014-04-01/types.md

 * **readScale**: 'Disabled' | 'Enabled': Conditional.
 If the database is a geo-secondary, readScale indicates whether read-only connections are allowed to this database or not.
 Not supported for DataWarehouse edition.
 * **recommendedIndex**: [RecommendedIndex](#recommendedindex)[] (ReadOnly): The recommended indices for this database.
 * **recoveryServicesRecoveryPointResourceId**: string (WriteOnly): Conditional.
 If createMode is RestoreLongTermRetentionBackup, then this value is required.
 Specifies the resource ID of the recovery point to restore from.
-* **requestedServiceObjectiveId**: string: The configured service level objective ID of the database.
+* **requestedServiceObjectiveId**: string {minLength: 36, maxLength: 36, pattern: "^[0-9a-fA-F]{8}-([0-9a-fA-F]{4}-){3}[0-9a-fA-F]{12}$"}: The configured service level objective ID of the database.
 This is the service level objective that is in the process of being applied to the database.
 Once successfully updated, it will match the value of currentServiceObjectiveId property.
 If requestedServiceObjectiveId and requestedServiceObjectiveName are both updated, the value of requestedServiceObjectiveId overrides the value of requestedServiceObjectiveName.

 The list of SKUs may vary by region and support offer.
 To determine the service objective ids that are available to your subscription in an Azure region, use the `Capabilities_ListByLocation` REST API.
 * **requestedServiceObjectiveName**: 'Basic' | 'DS100' | 'DS1000' | 'DS1200' | 'DS1500' | 'DS200' | 'DS2000' | 'DS300' | 'DS400' | 'DS500' | 'DS600' | 'DW100' | 'DW1000' | 'DW10000c' | 'DW1000c' | 'DW1200' | 'DW1500' | 'DW15000c' | 'DW1500c' | 'DW200' | 'DW2000' | 'DW2000c' | 'DW2500c' | 'DW300' | 'DW3000' | 'DW30000c' | 'DW3000c' | 'DW400' | 'DW500' | 'DW5000c' | 'DW600' | 'DW6000' | 'DW6000c' | 'DW7500c' | 'ElasticPool' | 'Free' | 'P1' | 'P11' | 'P15' | 'P2' | 'P3' | 'P4' | 'P6' | 'PRS1' | 'PRS2' | 'PRS4' | 'PRS6' | 'S0' | 'S1' | 'S12' | 'S2' | 'S3' | 'S4' | 'S6' | 'S7' | 'S9' | 'System' | 'System0' | 'System1' | 'System2' | 'System2L' | 'System3' | 'System3L' | 'System4' | 'System4L' | string: The name of the configured service level objective of the database.
 This is the service level objective that is in the process of being applied to the database.
 Once successfully updated, it will match the value of serviceLevelObjective property.